inouejunyalab/Meng_Zhang/grain-growth(2D)-phase-field/README.md

 ## Grain-growth by Phase field model

 This package is used to simulate grain growth by using phase field model.
-The phase field is created by Prof. Takaki [1].
+The phase field model is created by Prof. Takaki [1].
 If you want to use these codes, please given an citation [1-4].
 Thanks.

 Note: phase field parameters on lines 30-38 of "gg_def.cpp" file must be specfied.